Protective Orders in Domestic Violence Cases

 Now that person gets the house or the apartment; you no longer have anywhere to go.
 What are you supposed to do?

 To try to counter this, you're going to need an attorney like Ron Hedding and the Hedding Law Firm because what we'll do is:

 - we'll come prepared with an argument to try to keep you in the house;

 - to try to keep you having peaceful contact with your significant other.

-Once the judge makes that ruling and sets the conditions of bail and orders you to stay 100 yards away from that person, it is very difficult to change that ruling except by waiting a number of months, which a lot of people don’t have the luxury to do.
+Once the judge makes that ruling and sets the conditions of bail and orders you to stay 100 yards away from that person, it is tough to change that ruling except by waiting several months, which many people don't have the luxury to do.

-But, I can tell you right now, I have had a lot of success under the right circumstances, keeping families together, keeping those people who love each other who got themselves in a bad situation, together.
+So, I look at each case separately and independently.
+I don't just make snap judgments on cases.
+But, I can tell you right now, I have had a lot of success under the right circumstances, keeping families together, keeping those who love each other who got themselves in a bad situation together.

 Criminal Defense For Domestic Violence Cases

 But we have to go in with a plan.
 We have to go in with a strategy if we want to have the best chance to avoid that criminal protective order's long reach where they're forcing you to stay away from your significant other.

 If you've got a domestic violence case in the San Fernando Valley, you've come to the right place.
 I've been doing criminal defense in the Valley for the past 27 years: